 CIBN Appoints Morakinyo Registrar/Chief Executive

-The Chartered Institute of Bankers of Nigeria (CIBN) has appointed Akin Morakinyo as the Registrar/Chief Executive of the Institute.
+The Chartered Institute of Bankers of Nigeria has appointed Akin Morakinyo as the Registrar/Chief Executive of the institute.

-The Head, Corporate Communications CIBN, Mrs Folake Akintayo in a statement made available to THISDAY said the appointment would take effect from 1st November 2022.
+The appointment, which takes effect from November 1, 2022, was according to the Head, Corporate Communications, Mrs. Folake Akintayo announced at the meeting of the institute’s Governing Council held recently.

+He was confident that the new Registrar/ Chief Executive would uphold ethics and professionalism which is the hallmark of the banking industry in performing his role.

-In the same vein, he congratulated the out going Registrar/Chief Executive for meritoriously serving the Institute and his contribution to its further development.
+In the same vein, he congratulated Awojobi for meritoriously serving the institute and his contribution to its further development.